Management Team

 Housing Community Supports Quality Improvement and Training Coordinator

-Josh joined the Office of Homeless Care and Coordination in June 2022 and serves on the Housing Community Supports team as Quality Improvement and Training Coordinator.
+Josh joined Housing and Homelessness Services in June 2022 and serves on the Housing Community Supports team as Quality Improvement and Training Coordinator.
 In this capacity he supports QI/QA and training activities of the HCS program and provides onboarding and technical assistance to community-based providers to support their HCS program operations.
-Before joining OHCC, Josh was a Senior Program Manager with the Berkeley Food and Housing Project, where he oversaw four direct-services programs focused on housing support and homelessness services.
+Before joining H&H, Josh was a Senior Program Manager with the Berkeley Food and Housing Project, where he oversaw four direct-services programs focused on housing support and homelessness services.

 Prior to moving to California in 2019, Josh lived in Washington, DC for 12 years, where he served two years as an AmeriCorps volunteer in education settings, managed a farmer’s market and its associated food access programming targeted at low-income clientele, completed graduate school at the University of Maryland - College Park, and interned/worked at the FDA’s Center for Food Safety and Applied Nutrition.
 Josh holds a master’s in Public Health and a bachelor’s in Biochemistry.
 Outside of work, he enjoys wrastlin’ with his two young daughters and exploring the endless hiking and biking trains in Marin County, where he lives with his family.